sghangaan/OnlineBooking-MovieTickets/README.md

  Figure 1.
 Flowchart of the entire Website
 </p>

 The flowchart meticulously dissects the user's journey within the website, capturing each nuanced step from the initial landing to the finalization of a ticket reservation.
-This visual representation acts as a scholarly guide, allowing for a detailed exploration of decision points, user interactions, and the logical flow of the system.
+This visual representation acts as a scholarly guide, allowing for a detailed exploration of decision points, user interactions, and the logical flow of the system. <br>

 ## **Entity Relationship Diagram (ERD)**
 <a name="entity-relationship-diagram(ERD)"></a>